 Active Research Projects

-Tracing the Northern Hemisphere Westerlies - New paper published in Nature
+Tracing the Northern Hemisphere Westerlies - Published in Nature January 2021

 “Poleward and Weakened Westerlies during Pliocene Warmth” published in Nature